-Please contact us if you will miss a class due to illness or emergency.
+Please do not cancel or reschedule your class once it has been confirmed.
+If you must cancel or reschedule due to illness or emergency, please contact the education office (edu@loft.org or 612-379-8999).
 We'll inform your students and work with you to schedule a make-up class.

 Please do not arrange for a substitute to teach your class without consulting Loft staff.
-If you cancel a scheduled class you have agreed to teach or fail to show-up for your class, you will ineligible to teach at the Loft in the future.
+If you cancel a scheduled class you have agreed to teach or fail to show-up for your class, you will be ineligible to teach at the Loft in the future.